Diana Finda Konomanyi: Political career

-Before entering Politics, Madam Konomanyi was an entrepreneur and philanthropist of some standing.
-So when she first showed an interest in politics, many would advise that she stayed away, and should continue with her many successful businesses, which ranged from being a hotelier and restaurateur, to contract services and diamond/gold mining.
-For Madam Konomanyi however, politics and the podium it would come to present her would be invaluable in propagating her ambition and quest for equality for women in Sierra Leone.
-Back in 1996, during the days of our political wilderness and near extinction of the APC, Madam Diana Konomanyi, then a business leader and post-war property reconstruction contractor, would make numerous arduous trips from Kono to the North, Northwest, and Western Area, to rally and embolden APC support.
-It was from these APC party activism that she would come to found the Northern Alliance, which had a strong base in Koakoyima and Sewafe chiefdoms in Kono district.
+Before entering politics, Konomanyi worked as an entrepreneur and philanthropist.
+When she first showed an interest in politics, she was advised to continue with her businesses, which included working as a hotelier and restaurateur, providing contract services, and diamond and gold mining.
+Konomanyi viewed politics as a platform to advocate for gender equality in Sierra Leone.
+In 1996, during a period of decline for the APC, Konomanyi, then a business leader and post-war property reconstruction contractor, traveled from Kono to the North, Northwest, and Western Area to gather support for the party.
+Through this party activism, she founded the Northern Alliance, which established a base in the Koakoyima and Sewafe chiefdoms in the Kono district.

-During the 2007 general elections, when she was popularly considered as a potential running mate to President Ernest Bai Koroma, Madam Diana Konomanyi would show humility, selflessness and foresight, by putting forward a brother and Kono indigene instead.
-For Madam Konomanyi, although she'd made huge strides in attaining equality for women in Sierra Leone, the time was not then right for her to be on the ticket, and putting the interest of her party, the APC, and the nation above her own, she actively enabled a team that would come to win the elections and guarantee immense development under President Ernest Bai Koroma and the APC in the following decade.
+During the 2007 general elections, when she was popularly considered as a potential running mate to President Ernest Bai Koroma, Madam Diana Konomanyi put forward a brother and Kono indigene.
+For Madam Konomanyi, although she'd made strides in attaining equality for women in Sierra Leone, the time was not then right for her to be on the ticket, and putting the interest of her party, the APC, and the nation above her own, she actively enabled a team that would come to win the elections and guarantee immense development under President Ernest Bai Koroma and the APC in the following decade.

-Madam Konomanyi is undoubtedly a grassroots politician who is immensely popular.
-She's the consummate networker and mixer who's equally empathetic in her dealings with the general population, as she is comfortable hob-knobbing it with the elites of society.
-With the mentorship, admiration and support of the 2007 Presidential Standard Bearer of the APC, Ernest Bai Koroma, Madam Konomanyi would rise on merit to achieve several gender firsts in Sierra Leone politics:
+Madam Konomanyi is a popular grassroots politician.
+With the mentorship and support of the 2007 Presidential Standard Bearer of the APC, Ernest Bai Koroma, Madam Konomanyi has achieved several gender firsts in Sierra Leone politics: